Blood Pressure Spikes = Dental Delays

 1943 = Terry Allen = American singer and painter

-1946 = Thelma Houston = American singer and actress
+1946 = Thelma Houston = American singer and actor

 1950 = Tim Russert = American television journalist and lawyer